kanchan1427/daily-blogs/README.md

  **Date : 23-April-2022**

 ##Working to fetch data from user doctype in souvenir doctype
 Today I and Pawan was trying to fetch the data from user doctype to souvenir doctype.
 We were searching for the solutions for fetching the fields from another doctype.
-By default in the erpnect their is "fetch from" option is available in doctypes but we wanted to do it from backend so we implemeted it by using java script events that are present in official documentation of erpnext.
+By default in the erpnect their is "fetch from" option is available in doctypes but we wanted to do it from backend so we implemeted it by using java script events that are present in official documentation of ErpGuru.
 We implemented it in js file of souvenir doctype.
 By using these events we were able to fetch the data like name,email,contact number from user doctype.

 <!----------------------------------------------------------------------------------------------------------------------------->